 This option is similar to Option 2, but with a little more risk and greater chance to earn income on your contributions.

-Dividends are used to purchase Paid Up Additions (additional policies), which are added to the basic policy and create another “layer” of permanent participating whole life insurance, eligible to earn dividends.
+Dividends are used to purchase Paid Up Additions (additional permanent life insurance coverage), which are added to the basic policy and create another “layer” of permanent participating whole life insurance, eligible to earn dividends.

 Purchasing Paid Up Additions is the opportunity to have more insurance without providing further evidence of good health or new premium outlays.
 The dividends earned on the Paid Up Additions combined with the dividends earned on your basic permanent coverage can result in substantial increase in both the death benefit and cash value over the life of your policy.